TrueTheos/Aniki/README.md

 </p>
 <p align="center"><i>Streamline your anime experience, effortlessly and beautifully.</i></p>

 Aniki is a cross-platform desktop application built with Avalonia UI and .NET for managing and watching your favorite anime.
-Featuring MyAnimeList integration, torrent search via Nyaa, and a clean, lightweight design, Aniki helps you keep track of and explore anime with ease.
+Featuring MyAnimeList and AniList integration, torrent search via Nyaa, and a clean, lightweight design, Aniki helps you keep track of and explore anime with ease.

 <details open>
   <summary><b>Show preview</b></summary>